-Man Arrested In North Carolina For 1988 Cold Case Murder Of Philadelphia Woman
+Man Arrested In North Carolina For 1988 Cold Case Murder Of Ex-Girlfriend

 Follow CBSPHILLY Facebook | Twitter

 PHILADELPHIA (CBS) — A man was arrested in December for the 1988 murder of a Philadelphia woman.
 Charles Maitland was arrested in Fayetteville, North Carolina, on Dec.
-21, for the murder of Debra Wiggins.
+21 for the murder of Debra Wiggins.
+Maitland was Wiggins’ ex-boyfriend, according to Philadelphia District Attorney Larry Krasner.

 Wiggins’ body was found down an embankment off the southbound lanes of Route 309 in Lower Gwynedd Township on Nov.
 1, 1988.
 She was suffocated.